markhenning/markhenning.github.io/content/the-outage.md

 I want to take a little time to call this out and define it.
 For me, it's essentially a fear of getting stuck somewhere where I'm going to have a panic attack, which causes a panic attack.

 This is an anxiety disorder.
 And I want to call out the word "disorder" there, as in "not normally ordered"  as the anxiety reaction isn't normal, I'm worried about having a panic attack, which causes full on heart rate, sweating, loss of feeling in my legs etc, that's not a normal reaction.
 I still get anxious about other things, but it's a normal amount, my dad gets sick?
-I worry about that, my bank balance after four years off?
+I worry about that.
+My bank balance after four years off?
 I worry about that, but that stuff's perfectly normal.

 Before I go further, I want to be incredibly, incredibly clear, anyone suffering from anxiety etc, I've got infinite time for you, and I'll always listen and support, I know what it's like.
 I know how bad it can get.
 You know what works for you, but I have to say that FOR ME - the term "suffering with anxiety" was a mindset that I personally found I had to get out of.
 I've got it, I deal with it, it took a boatload of work.